Pharaoh: A New Era

 Overview

-Rock Paper Shotgun called it “the definitive version of a stone-cold classic”3, while Shacknews praised it as “an excellent spin on a classic”4.
-The game closely follows the original’s design while featuring completely redrawn artwork with zoom functionality, quality-of-life improvements drawn from later Impressions titles like Zeus: Master of Olympus, and a modernized user interface3.
-With over 50 missions spanning more than 100 hours of gameplay, the remake preserves the depth that made the original a beloved entry in the City Building series5.6
+Rock Paper Shotgun called it “the definitive version of a stone-cold classic”6, while Shacknews praised it as “an excellent spin on a classic”7.
+The game closely follows the original’s design while featuring completely redrawn artwork with zoom functionality, quality-of-life improvements drawn from later Impressions titles like Zeus: Master of Olympus, and a modernized user interface6.
+With over 50 missions spanning more than 100 hours of gameplay, the remake preserves the depth that made the original a beloved entry in the City Building series8.9

 Game Info

-Developer: Triskell Interactive1 Publisher: Dotemu1 Engine: Unity Platforms: Windows1 Release Year: 20232 Series: Pharaoh / City Building (Impressions) Original Game: Pharaoh (1999) Sierra Lineage: Activision License (Impressions IP)
+Developer: Triskell Interactive1 Publisher: Dotemu1 Engine: Unity Platforms: Windows1 Release Year: 20232 Series: Pharaoh / City Building (Impressions) Designer: Triskell Interactive Team Protagonist: Egyptian Governor Original Game: Pharaoh (1999) Sierra Lineage: Post-Sierra

 Gameplay